Call Button

 Associated risks:

-As per all migraines, if sufferers do not seek treatment for ocular migraines, they may experience chronic daily migraines.
+As per all migraines, if sufferers of ocular or retinal migraines do not seek treatment for their condition, they may experience chronic daily migraines.
 This can be largely disruptive to daily life.

 Migraine with aura is thought to be associated with increased risk of suffering a stroke, particularly in women.